St1ngLeR/Crashday-ASI-Pluginkit/README.md

 Supported game versions: _1.2_

 This plugin restores cut feature of turning car lights on/off.
 The default key is "L".
-To change the key you need to create `CD_CarLightsOnOff.ini` with contents:
+To change the key you need to create file `CD_CarLightsOnOff.ini` with contents:
 ```
 [CD_CarLightsOnOff]
-KeyActivation=76
+KeyActivation=*your value here*
 ```
 Check decimal [Virtual Key codes](http://cherrytree.at/misc/vk.htm) to use them for this plugin.